Amparo Acker-Palmer: Education and career

 Originally from Sueca, Valencia, Spain, Acker-Palmer obtained a B.A. in biology and biochemistry in the University of Valencia in 1991.
 After graduating, she completed a postdoctoral fellowship at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany in 1996 after obtaining a PhD in biology in the University of Valencia in the same year.

 In 2001, she moved to Martinsried to take the position as a junior group leader at the Max Planck Institute for Neurobiology for six years.
 At Goethe University, she was nominated as Professor of Cluster of Excellence "Macromolecular Complexes" in 2007.

-In 2011, she became the head of the Department of Molecular and Cellular Neurobiology at Goethe University, while working on research in a specialised program known as the Focus Program Translational Neurosciences (FTN).
+In 2011, she became the head of the Department of Molecular and Cellular Neurobiology at Goethe University, while working on research in a specialized program known as the Focus Program Translational Neurosciences (FTN).
 During this time she was a faculty member at the Johannes Gutenberg–University Mainz through her GFK Fellowship.
 In 2014, she was then elected as a Max Planck Fellow at the Max Planck Institute for Brain Research, where she conducted research focused on the mechanics of nerve and blood vessel communication.